-The on board window watchdog for supervision of the μC works in combination with the SPI.
-The window watchdog logic is triggered when \overline{CS} is low and Bit WD-Trig in the SPI command word is set to "1".
+The on board window watchdog for supervision of the μ C works in combination with the SPI.
+The window watchdog logic is turned off per default and can be activated by one special bit combination in the SPI command word.
+When operating, the window watchdog is triggered when \overline{CS} is low and Bit WD-Trig in the SPI command word is set to "1".
 The watchdog trigger is recognized with the low to high transition of the \overline{CS} signal.
 To allow reading the SPI at any time without getting a reset due to misinterpretation the WD-Trig bit has to be set to "0" to avoid false trigger conditions.
-To disable the window watchdog the WD-OFF bits need to be set to "010".